matrodrigues123/ignite-nodeJS-todoAPP/README.md

 # Ignite (Node.JS): Challenge 1

 ### Intro
 This challenge consists of a Todo APP in Node.JS, including user creation and todo CRUD.
+The user can be 'premium' or 'free', the latter being limited to 10 todos.

 ## Routes